 Vital records plans for records that are updated frequently may involve simply making and dispersing paper copies and exchanging them for updated ones when appropriate.

 Vital records plans include duplication schedules, responsibilities, and locations of dispersed duplicates.

 More detailed information on vital records planning is available in the Texas State Records Management Manual section titled Disaster Preparedness.

 Section VI.
 Release of Public Information

 Under provisions of the Texas Public Information Act (Texas Government Code, Chapter 552), the President may delegate authority as the custodian of records to the PIO.
-The Vice President for Business Affairs and Controller has been appointed PIO at UT Arlington in accordance with the procedures outlined in UTS139, Texas Public Information Act.
+The University Attorney has been appointed PIO at UT Arlington in accordance with the procedures outlined in UTS139, Texas Public Information Act.

-Written requests for documents under the Texas Public Information Act should be directed to the PIO immediately, pursuant to the provisions of Open Records Requests (Procedure 13-1).
+Written requests for records and information under the Texas Public Information Act should be directed to the PIO immediately.

 Forms and Tools/Online Processes

 - Records Disposition Log (Form 13-6)